andyn/ltunez/README.md

 Overview
 --------

-ITunez is a program that streams audio over RTSP/RTP in 8-bit 8 kHz PCM format.
+ITunez (spelled with Ell, not Eye) is a program that streams audio over RTSP/RTP in 8-bit 8 kHz PCM format.

 Requirements
 ------------